Raise kids who love to read with these ten ideas.

-I’ve got both a naturally eager reader and a child who was at first a reluctant reader but recently is choosing to read on her own.
+I’ve got both a naturally eager reader and a child who was at first a reluctant reader but now is more intrinsically motivated to read.

-Over the past couple of years, I’ve learned a few strategies to get my reluctant reader to embrace a love of reading and begin to pick up books because she wants to – not because I or a teacher has told her to.
+Over the past couple of years, I’ve learned a few strategies to get my reluctant reader to embrace a love of reading and begin to pick up books because she wants to, not because someone has told her to.

-The following are ten tips to help you raise kids who get excited about reading:
+The following are ten ideas to help you raise kids who love to read:

 #1 Read together

-You know this already but I’ll say it anyway – reading to babies, toddlers, preschoolers, and even young adolescents is the best way to get kids interested in reading.
+You know this already but it’s worth saying anyway: reading to babies, toddlers, preschoolers, and even young adolescents is the best way to get kids interested in reading.
 Period.
 Here’s why it’s important:

 - Before they’re able to read, hearing books read from you creates a love of stories and tales

-- Hearing literature exposes kids to vocabulary they may not encounter in conversation
+- Listening to literature exposes kids to vocabulary they may not encounter in conversation

-- Stories stimulate kids imagination and enlarges their understanding of the world
+- Stories stimulate kids’ imaginations and enlarges their understanding of the world

 - Reading to kids after they become independent readers can increase their knowledge and motivate them to improve their skills